Francesco Bagnaia: 2022

 Going into the 2022 season, Bagnaia with a strong finish from the previous year, was picked as a Championship favourite for his second year with Ducati.

-He crashed out of 8th place taking the polesitter and fellow Ducati rider, Jorge Martin out at the opening race at Losail in Qatar.
+He crashed out of 8th place taking the polesitter and fellow Ducati rider, Jorge Martín out at the opening race at Losail in Qatar.
 At the second round of the season, at a wet Mandalika circuit, Bagnaia took home a disappointing 15th place, collecting only one point in the opening two races of the season.

-Two fifth places at COTA and the Argentinian Grand Prix and an eight place in portimao were followed up until Jerez, a track where Bagnaia has had success earlier in his career.
+Two fifth places at COTA and the Argentinian Grand Prix and an eighth place in Portimao were followed up until Jerez, a track where Bagnaia has had success earlier in his career.
 He dominated the weekend, taking a record-breaking pole position and then leading from start to finish, picking up the second grand slam of his career.
 At Le Mans, Bagnaia once again dominated initially, leading the majority of the race; however, he was eventually caught up by Enea Bastianini who won the race, and Bagnaia crashed out of with seven laps to go.
-The next race at Mugello Bagnaia had more of a mediocre start, Qualifying in 5th spot he eventually caught up and passed Marco Bezzecchi to the lead the remainder of the race for his 2nd win of the season.
+The next race at Mugello Bagnaia had more of a mediocre start, qualifying in 5th spot he eventually caught up to and passed Marco Bezzecchi to the lead the remainder of the race for his second win of the season.

 In Catalunya, Bagnaia was running 3rd and was one of the favourites to take the victory but was taken out alongside Alex Rins by Takaaki Nakagami heading into the first corner, the race was won by Fabio Quartararo.
 Looking to bounce back at Sachsenring, Bagnaia however slid out from 2nd place on Lap 3.
 He was now at a 91-point deficit to Quartararo, the championship leader, and stood in 6th place in championship at the exact halfway point of the season.

 After that race he turned his season around strongly.
-He went on to win the next 4 races in Netherlands, Great Britain, at Red Bull Ring and Misano.
+He went on to win the next 4 races in Assen, Silverstone, Red Bull Ring and Misano.
 He made history as the first Ducati rider and only the 4th rider in the MotoGP era to do so.
 The others being multi worldchampions Valentino Rossi, Marc Marquez and Jorge Lorenzo.
 He had gained 61 points on Fabio Quartararo in 4 races collecting a maximum of 100 points.

 At Aragón Bagnaia aimed for a fifth win in a row but had to settle for second to Enea Bastianini with a margin of just 0.042 seconds, being overtaken on the final lap.
-In a race where Fabio Quartararo crashed-out after riding into the back of Marc Marquez on the opening lap, Bagnaia once more managed to decrease the gap by 20 points.
-Heading to Motegi with a 10-point deficit.
+In a race where Fabio Quartararo crashed-out after riding into the back of Marc Márquez on the opening lap, Bagnaia once more managed to decrease the gap by 20 points, heading to Motegi with a 10-point deficit.

 At the Japanese Grand Prix, while running in 9th position just behind Quartararo, Bagnaia crashed out of the race on the final lap, allowing Quartararo, who finished the race in 8th place, to increase his lead in the championship over Bagnaia to 18 points with 4 races to go in the season.